Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 This may seem like a no-brainer, but it can be hard to do.
 It is easy to be absent-minded when leaving food out on the table or countertops.
 If your dog is being opportunistic and you are lacking self-awareness, you’re likely going to get some food snatched.

 Make sure to put away food promptly after cooking or eating.
 Never walk away and leave food unattended for any amount of time, as it only takes a second for your dog to act.
 Make sure you dispose of any leftovers properly.
-Try getting a locking lid for your trash can, since the smell of the trash can entice your dog and you run the risk of them getting into it.
+Try getting a locking lid for your trash can, since the smell of the trash entices your dog, and you run the risk of them getting into it.

 3. Keep Your Dog Well-Fed

 Make sure you are feeding your dog a well-balanced diet of high-quality food and are providing the correct quantity of food each day.
-It’s highly recommended that dogs be fed twice per day.
-This helps with the acidity in their stomach and will also prevent hunger from getting too out of control between meals.
+It’s highly recommended that dogs be fed twice per day, or more often, depending on their age and health.
+This helps prevent hunger from getting too out of control between meals.

 Try your best to stick to a feeding routine that works for both you and your dog.
 If you ever have any questions about your dog’s diet, be sure to reach out to a veterinarian for assistance in putting together the healthiest meal plan.